rubyzip/rubyzip/README.md

 ### Zip64 Support

-By default, Zip64 support is enabled for writing.
+Since version 3.0, Zip64 support is enabled for writing by default.
 To disable it do this:

 ```ruby
 Zip.write_zip64_support = false
 ```

+Prior to version 3.0, Zip64 support is disabled for writing by default.

 _NOTE_: If Zip64 write support is enabled then any extractor subsequently used may also require Zip64 support to read from the resultant archive.